 Where: Stock Island

 FORT LAUDERDALE CHRISTMAS PAGAENT – This celebrated event has been thrilling audiences for decades.
 It features a festive opening scene with traditional carols, inspirational contemporary songs and a musical drama of the nativity and life of Christ.
 Tip: Book as soon as you see this, because the run sells out quickly.

 KING MANGO STRUT – The 38th Strut parade will bring off-beat, off-the-wall mango mania to a new generation of Mango Heads.
 Warning: No one and nothing is safe from parody and satire.
 Nutty characters welcome!
 After the parade, the King Mango Music Massacre begins with many top local bands participating.

 Where: Downtown Coconut Grove

 MICCOSUKEE INDIAN ARTS & CRAFTS FESTIVAL – Experience the color and pageantry of costumed Native Americans from all over the country.
 Featured at the 45th edition: nonstop entertainment, arts, crafts, music and native goods.
 Featured artists include the White Mountain Apache Crown Dancers, the Wasu Kasna Dance Troupe, the Great Plains Dance Company and Iroquois Sky Dancers.

 Where: Miccosukee Indian Village, Mile Marker 70, U.S. Highway 41, Miami

-JUNIOR ORANGE BOWL PARADE -- The 70th annual parade is once again the flagship parade of the Junior Orange Bowl Festival season, which consists of some 20 athletic, academic and cultural events that are held throughout SoFla.
+JUNIOR ORANGE BOWL PARADE -- Once again, the 71st annual parade is the flagship parade of the Junior Orange Bowl Festival season, which consists of some 20 athletic, academic and cultural events that are held throughout SoFla.
 The whole family will enjoy the colorful and creative floats and the marching bands.